RealFelixWang/advanced-search-block/README.md

 A powerful WordPress advanced search block plugin that provides a search interface with category and tag filtering capabilities.

+**WordPress Compatibility:** This plugin is built and tested for WordPress 6.9.

 ## Features

 - **Keyword Search** - Support keyword search in post titles and content